ponylang/ponylang-website/content/blog/last-week-in-pony-070917.md

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->

+## 0.15.0 has been released!

+Tons of bug fixes, lots of new features, a couple breaking changes.
+It's advisted you update as soon as possible.
+Check out the [release notes](https://www.ponylang.org/blog/2017/07/0.15.0-released/) for full details.

 ## Items of note

 Infoq did a podcast interview with Sylvan Clebsch, the designer of Pony.
 Check out [Pony Language Designer Sylvan Clebsch on Pony’s Design, Garbage Collection, and Formal Verification](https://www.infoq.com/podcasts/sylvan-clebsch-pony-formal-verification).